Information for employers

 Sponsorship Recruitment - Knowledge webinars

 We are happy to say that Lifted are partnering with us to deliver a new series of FREE knowledge webinars to support you on your sponsorship journey.
-Lifted will share their expertise and insight of the care sector and immigration in these sessions.
+These started in September and since then Lifted have been sharing their expertise and insight of the care sector and immigration during these sessions.

 Cultural Awareness Training